 We did not split rural hospitals according to teaching status, because rural teaching hospitals were rare.
-For example, in 2009, rural teaching hospitals comprised less than 2% of the total hospital universe.
+For example, in 2010, rural teaching hospitals comprised less than 2% of the total hospital universe.
 We defined the bed size categories within location and teaching status because they would otherwise have been redundant.
 Rural hospitals tend to be small; urban non-teaching hospitals tend to be medium-sized; and urban teaching hospitals tend to be large.
 Yet it was important to recognize gradations of size within these types of hospitals.
 For example, in serving rural discharges, the role of "large" rural hospitals (particularly rural referral centers) often differs from the role of "small" rural hospitals.

 To further ensure geographic representativeness, implicit stratification data elements included State and three-digit ZIP Code (the first three digits of the hospital's five-digit ZIP Code).
 The hospitals were sorted according to these data elements prior to systematic random sampling.
-Detailed information on the design of the NIS prior to 2006 is available in the year-specific special reports on Design of the Nationwide Inpatient Sample found on the HCUP-US Website.
-Starting with the 2006 NIS, the design information was incorporated into this report.
+Detailed information on the design of the NIS prior to 2006 is available in the year-specific special reports on Design of the Nationwide Inpatient Sample found on the <a href="https://doi.org/10.1001/journal.org/10.1